ArpanDhot/Parking-security-system-for-detecting-abnormal-behaviour/README.md

 ### Video 3: Security Dashboard Demonstration

 In this video, we provide an overview of the security dashboard.
 We will guide you through logging in, adding channels, observing alert history, understanding the 2D homographic view, and looking into model detection.
-The video will also shed light on the alert bar and how alerts are dispatched to the client with an image and an alert type message.
+The video will also show the alert bar and how alerts are dispatched to the client with an image and an alert-type message.
 [![Client Application](https://img.youtube.com/vi/CGJyasUssIk/0.jpg)](https://youtu.be/CGJyasUssIk "Client Application - Click to Watch!")